 Inulin is a starchy substance found in a wide variety of fruits, vegetables, and herbs, including wheat, onions, bananas, leeks, artichokes, and asparagus.
-The inulin that is used for medicine is most commonly obtained by soaking chicory roots in hot water.
+The inulin that is used in supplements most commonly comes from soaking chicory roots in hot water.

 Uses & Effectiveness

 Possibly Effective for

 - Constipation.
 Taking inulin by mouth seems to help relieve constipation in some children and adults.
 It increases the number of stools by up to about one per week.
 But it might not reduce discomfort.

 - Diabetes.
 Taking inulin by mouth along with antidiabetes drugs might improve blood sugar levels in some people with diabetes, short-term.
 But it's not clear if it helps long-term.